A favicon of Kit (formerly ConvertKit)

 Targeting strategy: Filter by job title (Coach, Consultant, Course Creator) + company size (1-10 employees) + technology (Kit detected) + CMS (WordPress) for the highest-intent audience.
 Expect 3-5% CTR from this hyper-targeted segment.

-Competitive angle: Kit's migration data shows 1,495 companies switched from MailChimp.
-These users actively chose a creator-focused tool.
+Competitive angle: Migration data shows 1,495 companies switched from MailChimp to Kit.
+These users actively picked a creator-focused tool.
 They're more intentional about their stack and more likely to invest in complementary products.

 Build your prospect list at TechnologyChecker.io to filter by Kit detection, company size, industry, and geography across 14,721 domains with 7,317 enriched company profiles.